China Seas, 1935

 Beery as the duplicitous passenger with a plot to shanghai the ship and make off with the stored valuables in the ship's vault has a generous amount of screen time.
 His task gets quite complicated when a typhoon pounds its way in and threatens to sink the ship, packed with coolies, passengers and cargo.

-During all this Beery has to keep lying to Gable so he won't suspect who is the real mastermind for the pirate gang that has boarded his ship.
+During all this Beery has to keep lying to Gable so he won't suspect who is the real mastermind for the pirate gang that soon boards his ship.
 Also, Beery has to try and prosecute his campaign to win over Jean Harlow, not realizing he's fooled himself.
 He simply doesn't have enough time to do any of these three tasks well, and it will all blow up in his face.

 China Seas may not have the gritty milieu of Red Dust, but it is a well done film with a tight plot that moves from beginning to end like a finely-wound watch.
 A sequence featuring an enormous piece of equipment chained to the deck that bursts free in the storm is probably one of the best "sea storm" scenes from 1930s films.